Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Related Work

 \subsection{Hierarchical path planning}

-In terms of sampling candidate points and connecting them in planning, our method is related to a probabilistic roadmap (PRM)~\cite{svestka1996probabilistic} and rapidly exploring a random tree (RRT)~\cite{lavalle1998rapidly}.
-In contrast to PRM and RRT, which place waypoints completely randomly in space, our method allows the targeted sampling of promising candidates according to the destination named in the utterance.

-Hierarchical path planning has long been a topic of study, as in hierarchical A$^\star$~\cite{Holte1996}.
-The use of topological maps for path planning (including the learning of paths between edges) is more effective for reducing computational complexity than considering only the movement between cells in a metric map~\cite{Kostavelis2016,Stein2020,Rosinol2021}.
-In addition, the extension to semantic maps enables navigation based on speech~\cite{Luo2018}.
+Hierarchical path planning has been a significant topic of study for a long period, e.g., hierarchical A$^\star$~\citep{Holte1996}.
+Using topological maps for path planning (including learning paths between edges) is more effective in reducing computational complexity than considering only the movement between cells in a metric map~\citep{Kostavelis2016,Stein2020,Rosinol2021}.
+In addition, the extension of map representations to hierarchical semantic maps enables navigation based on speech.

-Because our method realizes a hierarchy based on the CaI framework~\cite{levine2018reinforcement}, it is theoretically connected with hierarchical reinforcement learning.
-In hierarchical reinforcement learning, sub-goals and policies are autonomously estimated \cite{Kulkarni2016a,Haarnoja2018a}.
-In our study, tasks similar to hierarchical reinforcement learning were realized to infer probabilistic models.
-In addition, recent studies on vision-and-language navigation have used deep and reinforcement learning~\cite{anderson2018vision, Chen2020a}.
-The proposed probabilistic model autonomously navigates toward the target location using the speech instructions as a modality.
+Given that the proposed method realizes a hierarchy based on the CaI framework~\citep{levine2018reinforcement}, it is theoretically connected with hierarchical reinforcement learning.
+In hierarchical reinforcement learning, sub-goals and policies are autonomously estimated \citep{Kulkarni2016a,Haarnoja2018a}.
+This study investigated tasks similar to hierarchical reinforcement learning to infer probabilistic models.
+As models for probabilistic inference, it is expected to be theoretically readable and integrated with other methods.